shashankshekhar170997/MERN/README.md

   - then call this function nameofFuction()
   - now configure express js code for end point setup.

---- now i will create models -> in module i will schema for Users and Notes -- Now in routes folder i will create auth(Users authentication) route and notes(Users notes) route
+--- now i will create models -> in module i will create schema for Users and Notes.
+-- Now in routes folder i will create auth(Users authentication) route and notes(Users notes) route.

+--- Created end points for create user by using router.pots method which is express method..
+-- implemented express validator to validate user data.

+-- implemented User.createIndexs() for unique user creation (means i can't create user with same email id) -- implement custom error message